When the W3C defined the HTML DOM specification much of what they included

 controls had names that correspond with the string representations of

-integers, such as name="1"
+integers, such as name="1" as they will almost

 certainly result in inconsistent results (across browsers) when being